Buon Appetito: Our Essential Guide to the Best Italian Restaurants in Melbourne in 2025

 Leonardo’s Pizza Palace

-This feel-good spot serves up comfort food paired with modern wines—think massive pizzas for sharing, vodka sauce pasta, and crispy fried cheese curds dipped in marinara sauce.
-Leonardo’s den-like dining room exudes a fun ’70s vibe, perfectly complementing its old-school cooking, with vintage posters and terracotta wine racks adding to the cosy atmosphere.
-Stick around long after the last slice has been devoured, as rounds of craft beers and orange wines continue to flow, keeping the good times rolling.
+This feel-good spot serves up comfort food paired with modern wines — massive pizzas for sharing, vodka-sauce pasta, and crispy fried cheese curds dipped in marinara.
+Leonardo’s den-like dining room channels a playful ’70s vibe, with vintage posters, amber lighting, and terracotta wine racks setting the scene.
+Stay long after the last slice is gone; rounds of craft beers and orange wines keep flowing, and the mood stays easy and unforced.
+Old-school cooking meets new-school fun — relaxed, generous, and wholly satisfying.

 29 Grattan Street, Carlton